shotgunsoftware/tk-doc-generator/docs/en/authoring/figures.md

 - Graphics should be functional in style, typically using grayscales only.

 ## Captioning Figures
-Use the `image` include when extended formatting or captioning of an image is necessary
+Use the `figure` include when extended formatting or captioning of an image is necessary:

-{% include image src="../../images/landing-page/dev_icon.png" caption="An example image." width="100px" %}
+{% include figure src="../../images/landing-page/dev_icon.png" caption="An example figure." width="100px" %}

 {% raw  %}
 ```
-{% include image src="../../images/landing-page/dev_icon.png" caption="An example image." width="100px" %}
+{% include figure src="../../images/landing-page/dev_icon.png" caption="An example figure." width="100px" %}
 ```
 {% endraw  %}

 Supported variables include:
   - src: The path to the image
   - caption: An optional image caption.
 If omitted, the `<figcaption>` element will be omitted.